 All in all, your online nursing degree will take four years to complete.

-You will have to complete 21 days of residentials across four years where you will learn all the practical skills to practice as a nurse.
+You will have to complete residentials across four years where you will learn all the practical skills to practice as a nurse.

 In total there will be five sets of clinical placements throughout your degree.